-By supporting United Way’s education, income and health initiatives, you are helping to ensure disadvantaged kids enter school ready to succeed, that people in our community will be more financially stable, and that everyone can have the best opportunities for health and wellness.
-In addition, you are making sure that those facing crisis have access to food, clothing, shelter and health care.
+When you give to United Way of the Greater Chippewa Valley, you are helping to ensure everyone can have the best opportunities for health and wellness, children enter school ready to succeed, people in our community will be more financially stable and residents will have equal access to digital technologies.
+In addition, you are making sure that those facing crisis have access to food, clothing, shelter and basic medical care.

 If you have any questions, call our office at 715-834-5043.

 Our online donation page adheres to the Payment Card Industry Data Security Standard (PCI Compliance).
 Please click the "Donate Now" button to be taken to a secure and protected page.